SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 Note: In former versions a flag `enableES6` was provided.
 This is is deprecated in favor of `esLanguageLevel` which is more flexible.
 To get the same, please configure `esLanguageLevel: es6`.

-Since linting is a highly subjective topic, a general purpose pipeline cannot include all linting tools a development team might want to use as part of their pipeline.
-For this reason, the pipeline offers two possibilities to integrate your own linters.
-The user can add a custom linting script by adding a script `ci-lint` to the projects `package.json` file.
-More details can be found [here](https://sap.github.io/jenkins-library/pipelines/cloud-sdk/build-tools/).
-In addition, the [pipeline extensibility](https://sap.github.io/jenkins-library/extensibility/) feature can be used to integrate other linters.

 #### sonarQubeScan